ece-student/Team-16/docs/Milestone3/milestone3.md

       * Direction specification:  NORTH = 1(0001), EAST  = 2(0010), SOUTH = 4(0100), WEST  = 8(1000).
       * Visited Matrix: used to keep track of the matrices that are already visited by the robot.
 We assume that all matrices are unvisited except for the matrix on the bottom right corner which is where the robot starts its exploration on the maze.
          * unvisited =0 and visited =1
-     * Wall matrix: used to keep track of walll locations.
+     * Wall matrix: used to keep track of wall locations.
 It is initialized in a way that sets a boundary value for the walls across the 4x5 maze.
-For instance represents the (0,0) position has wall locations set by 9(1001) which implies that there is a wall on the NORTH and WEST side by default.
+For instance the (0,0) position has wall locations set by 9(1001) which implies that there is a wall on the NORTH and WEST side by default.

+### Helper Functions

       (Graphics here for showing initialization of wall and visited matrix)

   * We used amplifiers for wall sensors